vyperlang/vyper/vyper/venom/README.md

 ## Implementation

 In the current implementation the compiler was extended to incorporate a new pass responsible for translating the original s-expr based IR into Venom.
-Subsequently, the generated Venom code undegoes processing by the actual Venom compiler, ultimately converting it to assembly code.
-That final assembly code is the passed to the original assembler of Vyper to produce the executable bytecode.
+Subsequently, the generated Venom code undergoes processing by the actual Venom compiler, ultimately converting it to assembly code.
+That final assembly code is then passed to the original assembler of Vyper to produce the executable bytecode.

 Currently there is no implementation of the text format (that is, there is no front-end), although this is planned.
 At this time, Venom IR can only be constructed programmatically.

 ## Architecture

 The Venom implementation is composed of several distinct passes that iteratively transform and optimize the Venom IR code until it reaches the assembly emitter, which produces the stack-based EVM assembly.
+The compiler is designed to be more-or-less pluggable, so passes can be written without too much knowledge of or dependency on other passes.

 These passes encompass generic transformations that streamline the code (such as dead code elimination and normalization), as well as those generating supplementary information about the code, like liveness analysis and control-flow graph (CFG) construction.
 Some passes may rely on the output of others, requiring a specific execution order.
 For instance, the code emitter expects the execution of a normalization pass preceding it, and this normalization pass, in turn, requires the augmentation of the Venom IR with code flow information.